Responding to Drought in the Colorado River Basin

 Mitigating Drought in the Colorado River Basin

-Previous efforts to improve the basin's water supply outlook resulted in agreements in 2003, 2007, and 2019 that generally built on one another.
-Most prominently, they tied Lower Basin delivery reductions to Lake Mead levels and implemented a framework to coordinate Upper Basin operations and protect hydropower generation at Glen Canyon Dam.
+Previous efforts to improve the basin's water supply outlook resulted in agreements in 2003, 2007, 2019, and 2024 that generally built on one another and reduced water deliveries.
+These agreements tied Lower Basin delivery reductions to decreasing Lake Mead levels and implemented a framework to coordinate Upper Basin operations so as to protect Lake Powell from reaching critically low levels.

-Despite these efforts, water supplies have continued to decrease.
-Pursuant to the aforementioned agreements, since 2020 Reclamation has curtailed water deliveries to Arizona and Nevada based on Lake Mead levels.
-It made operational changes in the Upper Basin to move water into Lake Powell in 2021 and 2022.
+Since 2020, Reclamation has curtailed water deliveries to Arizona and Nevada based on Lake Mead levels.
+It also made operational changes in the Upper Basin to move water from upstream reservoirs into Lake Powell in 2021 and 2022, and it is implementing these operations again in 2026.

 Post-2026 Operations

-Absent a consensus among Upper and Lower Basin states, in late 2024 Reclamation released initial alternatives to be analyzed in a draft environmental impact statement (EIS) for post-2026 operations.
-In January 2026, Reclamation released a draft EIS with five alternatives (Table 1).
-Most alternatives would impose new Lower Basin delivery reductions in excess of recent levels and alter the basis and range of Lake Powell releases, among other things.
-The alternatives differ significantly in their operational triggers and the magnitude/distribution of reductions.
-While none of the alternatives propose mandatory Upper Basin delivery reductions, some recommend Upper Basin water conservation targets.
+Absent a consensus among Upper and Lower Basin states, in January 2026 Reclamation released a draft EIS with five alternatives (Table 1).
+Most alternatives would impose new Lower Basin delivery reductions in excess of recent levels and alter the basis and range of Lake Powell releases to the Lower Basin, among other things.
+The alternatives differ significantly in their operational triggers and the magnitude/distribution of reductions, and several of them would require congressional approval to be implemented.
 Reclamation has noted its preference for a consensus approach among basin states but reiterated its willingness to act unilaterally to make changes.

 Table 1.
 Bureau of Reclamation Post-2026 Colorado River Operational Alternatives